csiro-fair/marimba/docs/pipeline.md

 ### Implementing the `_process` Method

-The `_process` method is designed to handle any data conversion, manipulation, and processing steps following the initial import.
+The `_process` method is designed to handle any data conversion, manipulation, and processing stages following the initial import.
 A typical process in this method might involve setting up a hierarchical directory structure, sorting files into specified subdirectories, applying validation or calibration techniques, and executing file-specific tasks such as image format conversion, video transcoding, thumbnail creation, and sensor data integration.
 It could also